 Sylvie Bernstein is one of the leading authorities on aquaponics gardening.
-Her Book Aquaponic Gardening is very popular, and is what I used to get started.
+Her Book Aquaponic Gardening is very popular and well regarded.

 At nearly 300 pages, the Book covers everything from the philosophy behind aquaponics to details like pH, biofilter-building methods, insect control, worms, and troubleshooting.

 Admittedly, I do wish that the book had more pictures – but that’s where the eCourse comes in.